anuragagarwal561994/postgres-contentful/README.md

 14. Displays progress bar to track how much data is yet to be pushed in to Contentful.

+15. Command to just validate the mappings file by using `postgres-contentful map:validate <file>`.

 ## License

 Copyright (c) 2016 Anurag Agarwal